dvloperSarthak/dvloperSarthak/README.md

 <br/>

 <details>
-<summary><b>⚙ Setup — how to activate the optional grass render & snake animation</b></summary>
+<summary><b>⚙ Setup — how to activate the optional grass render, 3D bars, and snake</b></summary>

 <br/>

-The 3D city in section `04` already works with zero setup.
-These two extra widgets need to render from **your own** commit data and commit files back to your repo, so GitHub requires them to run as Actions inside `dvloperSarthak/dvloperSarthak` (not something I can generate remotely).
-It's a 5-minute, one-time setup:
+The 3D city and the GitHub City link in section `04` already work with zero setup.
+These three extra widgets need to render from **your own** commit data and commit files back to your repo, so GitHub requires them to run as Actions inside `dvloperSarthak/dvloperSarthak` (not something I can generate remotely).
+It's a 5-minute, one-time setup each:

 **1. 3D contribution graph** — create `.github/workflows/3d-contrib.yml`: